Bachelor of Arts (BA) in Home Science Career Path

 • Knowledge of consumer economics, including the principles of consumer behavior and the role of economics in decision-making.

-• Knowledge of research methodology, including the methods and techniques used in conducting research in the field of home science.
+• Knowledge of research methodology, including the methods and techniques used in conducting research in home science.

 • Skills in critical thinking, problem-solving, and research.

-• Skills in communication, including the ability to effectively communicate with individuals and groups in a variety of settings.
+• Skills in communication, including the ability to effectively communicate with individuals and groups in various settings.

 • Skills in time management and organization.